slamice/wri/comical/Anne of Greene Gables and her Rise to Power/chapter09.md

 "She's still my visitor and old.
 You have to be nice to these people Anne."

 "Tie me to the dungeon chain then.
-Use whatever medival instruments you have lying about in this green hell."
+Use whatever medieval instruments you have lying about in this green hell."
 Anne said defiantly as if she were ready to die for her country.
-She knew all too well unfortunately they had no dungeons she could demonstrate her bravery on, but mustered that mustard up one the least.
+She knew all too well unfortunately they had no dungeons she could demonstrate her bravery on, but mustered that mustard up one none the least.

-Mrs. Pleb insisted a firm apology, threatening all sorts of time outs, delayed desserts and absent lunchmoney.
+Mrs. Pleb insisted a firm apology, threatening all sorts of timeouts, delayed desserts and absent lunchmoney.
 But Anne only quivered in disgust.
 "I will never apologize and will have to stay here forever then.

 "I'm sorry I've vexed you; but I'm GLAD I told her just what I did.
 It was a great satisfaction.
 I can't say I'm sorry when I'm not, can I?
 I can't even IMAGINE I'm sorry."
 Mrs. Pleb dismissed herself after that without a word.